Machine learning augmented diagnostic testing to identify sources of variability in test performance: Results

 \subsection{Model training}

-The model was tuned over 1000 samples with varying hyperparameters and then cross-validated using multiple random train/test splits of the dataset.
-The tuned and cross-validated model is able to predict a confirmed breakdown within 90 days of a testing event with 87.5\% accuracy.
-The Receiver Operating Characteristic (ROC) curve, in Figure~\ref{fig:roc}a, shows the balance between herd-level sensitivity/specificity (\textit{HSe/HSp}) for the model in comparison with the \textit{HSe/HSp} of the SICCT test result alone.
-The area under the ROC curve is 0.93, where 1.0 is a perfect model and 0.5 is no better than a random outcome.
-The model achieves better overall performance at all levels of \textit{HSe/HSp} than the SICCT test result alone, also shown in Figure~\ref{fig:roc}a.
+The tuned and cross-validated model is able to predict a confirmed breakdown within 90 days of a testing event with 86.1\% accuracy.
+The Receiver Operating Characteristic (ROC) curve (Figure~\ref{fig:roc}a) shows the balance between herd-level sensitivity/specificity (\textit{HSe/HSp}) for the model in comparison with the \textit{HSe/HSp} of the SICCT test result alone.
+The area under the ROC curve is 0.90, where 1.0 is a perfect model and 0.5 is no better than a random outcome.
+The model achieves better overall accuracy at all levels of \textit{HSe/HSp} than the SICCT test result alone.